RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experiments and Analyses

-To study the influence of training techniques on robustness, we select 10+ training techniques on several widely-used model architectures (\eg, ResNet-50, RegNetX-3200M, ShuffleNetV2-x2.0, MobileNetV3-x1.4, ViT-B/16, and Mixer-B/16).
-In particular, for large-scale pre-training, we adopt ImageNet-21K as the pre-training data; for data augmentation, we select Mixup \cite{zhang2018mixup} and Augmix \cite{hendrycks2020augmix}; for adversarial training, we adversarially train models with PGD-$\ell_{\infty}$ attacks \cite{madry2017towards}; for self-supervised training, we use MoCo \cite{He_2020_CVPR_ssl}.
-We defer more details to Section~\ref{sec:supp_technique-setting} in the supplementary materials.
-From results shown in Figure \ref{fig:weightstate-rob}, we draw several observations as follows.
+In total, we choose 11 different training techniques, including weight averaging, label smoothing, ImageNet-21K pre-training, Mixup, Augmix, Dropout, weight re-parameterization, knowledge distillation, MOCO v2 self-supervised training, PGD-$\ell_{\infty}$ adversarial training, and AdamW optimizer.
+In particular, for large-scale pre-training, we adopt ImageNet-21K as the pre-training data; for data augmentation, we select Mixup \cite{zhang2018mixup} and Augmix \cite{hendrycks2020augmix}; for adversarial training, we follow \cite{robustness, xie2019denoising} and adversarially train models with PGD-$\ell_{\infty}$ attacks \cite{madry2017towards}; for self-supervised training, we use MoCo \cite{He_2020_CVPR_ssl}.
+Due to the huge time consumption of training all models with or without these 11 training techniques on ImageNet, we choose several typical and widely-used architectures for each training technique (\eg, ResNet-50, RegNetX-3200M, RepVGG-A0, RepVGG-B3, ShuffleNetV2-x2.0, MobileNetV3-x1.4, ViT-B/16, and Mixer-B/16).
+For each training technique, we either apply or disable this training technique for different model architectures with all other training settings being the same. \emph{We defer more details to Section~\ref{sec:supp_technique-setting} in the supplementary materials.}